lundegaard/react-union.org/content/docs/union-component/with-widget-context.md

 ---
-title: "withWidgetContext()"
+title: 'withWidgetContext()'
 order: 6
 ---

- High order component - HOC - which spreads the surrounding WidgetContext's value to passed component.
+Higher-order component which spreads the surrounding WidgetContext's value to the passed component.

 ## Import

 ```js
 import { withWidgetContext } from 'react-union';
 ```

 or

 ```js